edelinic/ISDM-tut-1-/Assignment Document.md

 22. CMC system has another system in place to allow recording of all incoming calls

 23. RM's profile is automatically updated with every customer they deal with

+24. There will be a payment function for customer over the phone that will be processed by the RM through the system.

 # Stakeholders